brianlockerbie/readme-generator-pro/README.md

 ## Description:
-This application uses Node.js to generate README.md files after answering a series of quetions.
+This application uses Node.js to generate README.md files.
+After answering a series of quetions.
+This command-line application, will create a personalized README.md file for your project to help save time.

 ## Built With:
 * JavaScript